 Winter Quarter TLC Dates: January 17, 31, February 14, 28, and March 14

-Are you looking for an elective to take during winter quarter?
+Looking for a Spring Quarter elective?
 In search of a course to feed your mind and soul?
-Consider one of the wellness electives below!
+Consider one of the electives below!

 OMSW is committed to promoting positive learning environments for all students.
 There are several confidential avenues for reporting an incident of student mistreatment.